swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 ### `unknown` patterns

-As described, `unknown` can only be used to match the entire switched value; it does not work when trying to match a tuple element, or another enum's associated type.
+As described, `@unknown` cases can only be used to match the entire switched value; it does not work when trying to match a tuple element, or another enum's associated type.
 In theory, we could make a new *pattern* kind that allows matching unknown cases anywhere within a larger pattern:

 ```swift
 switch (excuse, notifiedTeacherBeforeDeadline) {